 Governance and Management Question 11.
 Has the company assigned management responsibility for farm animal welfare to an individual or specified committee?
 Rationale When looking at the management of farm animal welfare, both oversight and implementation responsibilities are important.
 Oversight is necessary to ensure that senior management is aware of the business implications of farm animal welfare and is prepared to intervene when needed (e.g. if there are tensions between the organisation's farm animal welfare policy and other business objectives).
 However, it is often the case that those charged with oversight know relatively little about the specific details of how to effectively manage farm animal welfare.
 It is, therefore, important that there are individual(s) responsible for ensuring that the farm animal welfare policy is implemented and that farm animal welfare is effectively managed.

 Scoring No clearly defined management responsibility.
 0 Published details of the management position with responsibility for farm animal welfare on a day-to-day basis.
-Published details of how the board or senior management oversees the implementation of the company's farm animal welfare policy.
-5 (Max score 10) Explanatory Notes The two sub-questions were scored separately (i.e. companies could score 5 points for publishing details of who was responsible for farm animal welfare on a day-to-day basis and 5 points for publishing details of senior management responsibility for overseeing the farm animal welfare policy).
-For the purposes of scoring the question on day-to-day responsibility, the question was not looking for named individuals, but evidence of roles with responsibility for farm animal welfare (e.g. a statement that this was the responsibility of a dedicated technical or sourcing manager, or a statement that responsibility was divided among a number of functions, with information on the various roles and responsibilities).
-For the oversight question, we recognised that companies may assign responsibility to a named senior person or that farm animal welfare may form part of the remit of a wider sustainability, CSR or sourcing committee.
+5 Published details of how the board or senior management oversees the implementation of the company's farm animal welfare policy.
+5 (Max score 10) Explanatory Notes The two sub-questions were scored separately (i.e. companies could score 5 points for publishing details of who was responsi for farm animal welfare on a day-to-day basis and 5 points for publishing details of senior management responsibility for overseeing the farm animal welfare policy).
+For the purposes of scoring the question on day-to-day responsibility, the question was not looking for named individu but evidence of roles with responsibility for farm animal welfar (e.g. a statement that this was the responsibility of a dedicate technical or sourcing manager, or a statement that responsib was divided among a number of functions, with information of the various roles and responsibilities).
+For the oversight question, we recognised that companies may assign responsibility to a named senior person or that farm animal welfare may form part of the remit of a wider sustainability, CS sourcing committee.
 For the purposes of scoring, the emphasis was on the management of farm animal welfare.
-General information on the management of the this included farm animal welfare.
+General information on management or oversight of CSR or sustainability was only credited if it was clear that this included farm animal welfare. ble r rals, ee d illity on ay mal SR or